Wrongful Death Attorneys in Nashua, New Hampshire

 Who May Sue for Wrongful Death?

-A wrongful death lawsuit is filed by a representative of survivors of the deceased person.
+A wrongful death lawsuit is filed by the decedent’s representative on behalf of their survivors.
 Typically, the following individuals are permitted to file a wrongful death lawsuit:

 Depending on the facts pertinent to the death of your loved one, other people may be entitled to file a wrongful death lawsuit.
 A trusted wrongful death lawyer can explain who is eligible to bring a claim.